 Your open rate is the percentage of emails that are opened.
 Higher is of course better here.
 The percentage you are aiming for differs from industry to industry and the quality of your list.
 But if you are sending to warm prospects, you would expect more opens than a cold list.

 This is the amount of your opens that click the links in your email.
 An email should always have a call to action that you want your readers to follow through with.
 Send them to a landing page, contact us form or anything else.
 If your values are low, then you are failing to engage them.

 These metrics are useless unless you have values to compare.
 Try sending out emails at different times of the day.
-Some later, some earlier.
-Consider working with a marketing agency like Bear Fox Marketing to develop an A/B testing strategy.
+Send some emails later, some email blasts earlier.
+Consider working with a digital marketing agency to develop an email A/B testing strategy.